chuktuk/Amazon_Customer_Data/README.md

 zz__1_Books_21Mil_Wrangling.ipynb  -  second attempt to work with a smaller version of the books data.
 This was still too large.<br>
 zz__Colab_TF_Keras_VG.ipynb  -  attempt to try to use Keras/TF to train a model on Google Colab free version.
 Ultimately abandoned due to lack of resources on the free Colab version.<br>
 zz__Test_Predict_VG.ipynb  -  experimental code to test the pre-trained Flair model.

+Additional Files:
+4_Sentiment_Final_Report_Presentation.ppt  -  powerpoint presentation of the final results 4_Sentiment_Final_Report_Presentation.pdf  -  pdf version of the final report

+Miscellaneous:
+The other files in the folder are associated with training attempts on the models.